All Episodes

 Good.

-They are hairless, they're looking for the sheen, you know.
+They're looking for the sheen, you know.

 But what you'll find is that Putin looks like a fully developed man, as you would expect somebody in a KGB to look.

-Obama looks a boyish.
+Obama looks boyish.

-Hey, the Stoner community is very happy out there.
+Hey, the stoner community is very happy out there.

-Esquire magazine with a report saying Obama really might decriminalize marijuana.
+Esquire Magazine with a report saying Obama really might decriminalize marijuana.

 Export Selection